 Some categories of messaging, such as high-risk financial services and third-party debt collection, are specifically forbidden on Toll-Free SMS and MMS.
 For more details, see Forbidden message categories for SMS and MMS in the US and Canada.

 Toll-Free messaging is a great choice for transactional use cases, including the following:

 - Customer care messaging that includes some automated messaging (including satisfaction surveys)

-Toll-Free SMS can also be used for promotional or marketing-type traffic, however it is extremely important to ensure that all users have opted-in and that you maintain a low opt-out ("STOP" reply) rate to avoid filtering.
+Toll-Free messaging can also be used for promotional or marketing-type traffic, however it is extremely important to ensure that all recipients have opted-in and that you maintain a low opt-out ("STOP" reply) rate to avoid filtering.